OptimusPrimeCloudComputing/payment-microservice/README.md

 # Payment Service API Docs

-This project serves the OpenAPI specification for the **Payment Service** using Swagger UI.
+This project serves the OpenAPI specification for the **Payment Microservice** using Swagger UI.

 ## Setup